Linuxfabrik/monitoring-plugins/check-plugins/mysql-temp-tables/README.md

 Checks the ratio of on-disk versus in-memory temporary tables in MySQL/MariaDB.
 A high rate of disk-based temporary tables indicates that `tmp_table_size` or `max_heap_table_size` may need to be increased.
 Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):mysql_stats(), v1.9.8.

-**Alerting Logic:**

-* WARN if more than 25% of temporary tables are created on disk and `max(max_heap_table_size, tmp_table_size)` is below 256 MiB
-* WARN if more than 25% of temporary tables are created on disk and the maximum temporary table size is already 256 MiB or larger (recommends reducing result set size instead)

 **Data Collection:**

 * Queries `SHOW GLOBAL VARIABLES` for `max_heap_table_size` and `tmp_table_size`